 Students dive deep into Cortada’s science art practice to discover how they can use the power of art to spur social and environmental action.
-Through engaged studio sessions and presentations at Pinecrest Gardens’ Hammock Pavilion, students will learn how to use creativity and leadership to help conserve Florida’s ecosystems, defend global biodiversity, and advance the work of climate scientists at the Earth’s poles.
+Through engaged studio sessions and presentations at Pinecrest Gardens’ Hibiscus Gallery, students will learn how to use creativity and leadership to help conserve Florida’s ecosystems, defend global biodiversity, and advance the work of climate scientists at the Earth’s poles.

 defend biodiversity using science art